Iljaaa/machete/README.md

 | message   | string | error message                 |         |
 | wrongType | string | wrong type of callable object |         |

-Use callable for self made validation rule.
+Use any callable for self made validation rule function.

-Second parameter is callable object, he vas checked is_callable function
+Describe it as second parameter is callable object, it vas checked is_callable function and if it false return false result and add wrong type error to form state

-Callable function must return a boolean value
+Callable function must return a boolean value.
+Validation check return values and if it false add error message to form state and change summary validation state on false.

 This object was be called with params